amit-handa/utils/README.md

 ## cluster

 * Multiple database options is not supported if cluster is enabled.
+* Operations across multiple keys spread across nodes are not supported.
 * Each master can have multiple slaves.
 In case, master goes down, cluster shall promote one of the slave automatically.
 * There are 16384 hash slots to which all the keys are assigned to.
 They are partitioned amongst the master nodes.
 * For the cluster to be functional, all the hash slots should be available.
 If its not, cluster shall cease to honour read/writes.